japila-books/spark-sql-internals/docs/configuration-properties.md

 This is necessary because Impala stores INT96 data with a different timezone offset than Hive and Spark.

 Use [SQLConf.isParquetINT96TimestampConversion](SQLConf.md#isParquetINT96TimestampConversion) method to access the current value.

-## <span id="spark.sql.parquet.mergeSchema"> spark.sql.parquet.mergeSchema

-Controls whether the Parquet data source merges schemas collected from all data files or not.
-If `false`, the schema is picked from the summary file or a random data file if no summary file is available.

-Default: `false`

-Use [SQLConf.isParquetSchemaMergingEnabled](SQLConf.md#isParquetSchemaMergingEnabled) method to access the current value.

 ## <span id="spark.sql.parquet.output.committer.class"> spark.sql.parquet.output.committer.class